jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   - **soil conservation** means avoiding, remedying, or mitigating soil erosion and maintaining the physical, chemical, and biological qualities of soil
   - **space** , in relation to the coastal marine area, means any part of the foreshore, seabed, and coastal water, and the airspace above the water
   - **special tribunal** means a special tribunal appointed under section 202 to hear an application for a water conservation order
+  - **specified energy activity** means—
+    (a) the establishment, operation, maintenance, or upgrade of an activity that produces energy from solar, wind, geothermal, hydro, or biomass sources:
+    (b) the establishment, operation, maintenance, or upgrade of any part of the electricity network:
+    (c) the establishment, operation, maintenance, or upgrade of the storage or discharge of electricity:
+    (d) the establishment, operation, maintenance, or upgrade of thermal electricity generation facilities:
+    (e) a supporting and subsidiary activity in relation to an activity described in paragraphs (a) to (d)
   - **specified territorial authority** means any of the following:
     (a) every tier 1 territorial authority:
     (b) a tier 2 territorial authority that is required by regulations made under section 80I(1) to prepare and notify an IPI: